ExpoSEJS/PLDI-Artifact/README.md

 The [+] lines here indicate test case inputs, and the [!] indicates an uncaught exception.

+### Executing on real libraries (with automated harness generation)

+We provide an automated test harness generator to test the approach on real JavaScript libraries.
+This facility is provided through two scripts:

+- `./run_automatic_harness_pldi LIBRARY_NAME`: Execute an automated harness with the new version of ExpoSE.
+- `./run_automatic_harness_spin LIBRARY_NAME`: Execute an automated harness with the legacy version of ExpoSE.

+Each of these scripts will automatically fetch a specified library from NPM and then attempt to execute it using an automatically generated harness.

+TODO: Insert sample run here

+Note: Error counts from automated harnesses should be ignored.
+As we do not know the expected type signatures of library methods we attempt to explore them through systematic type enumeration.
+This creates a large number of test cases which fail due to uncaught thrown exceptions.

 ## Repeating all experiments

-The experiments from the paper take a significant amount of time to run.
-As each library needs to be re-executed 4 times (once for each of the features tested).
-Run on a single machine the experiments may take several months to complete.
+The experiments from the paper take a significant amount of time to run as each library needs to be re-executed 4 times (once for each of the features tested) and takes roughly an hour to execute each time.
+Running on a single machine the experiments may take several months to complete.
+If recreating the experiments we strongly recommend not using a virtual machine, as the decreased performance may reduce program coverage.